 Explore Upper Straight Creek, one of the many Summit County hikes with spectacular wildflowers

 Distance: 2 miles one way

 High point: 12,400 feet

 Topo: USGS Loveland Pass

-Splendid wildflowers carpet a deep valley notable for knockout views in this new trail from the revised 2013 full-color edition of “The Summit Hiker.”
+Splendid wildflowers carpet a deep valley notable for knockout views in this Colorado hike that is from the revised 2013 full-color edition of "The Summit Hiker."
 This fragile ecosystem above timberline needs your protection.
 Please walk single file, stay on the trail and tread lightly amid these lush flower fields.